Thank you teacher for looking after my very lively child over the last year!

 Emma “My daughter made her teacher last year a story about the teacher’s summer holiday.
 She wrote a story over 4 pages which we stapled together in to a book.
 We replaced the word picnic with a sellotaped in Picnic bar, put a Costa coffee card in when the story said she visited the coffee shop, and put some Skittles in where she wrote about her going bowling.
 Her teacher loved it!
 And my little creative monster loved making it!”

-Other ideas my other blogging friends have for thank you teacher gifts:
+Other ideas my other blogging friends have for thank you teacher gift ideas:

 Leanne “If a few parents are willing to chip in a lovely idea is a personalised clock from a local pottery place with the children’s hand prints and names on it – perfect for hanging in the classroom! “